-Congratulations on your graduation from the University of Prince Edward Island!
+Congratulations on your upcoming graduation from the University of Prince Edward Island!
 You are cordially invited to participate in the many events associated with this memorable occasion.

-The following list covers topics “from A to Z” regarding your graduation.
+The following list covers topics “from A to Z” regarding your graduation and Convocation.
 If you still have any questions, please see our list of contacts.

-The ceremonial hoods worn by each graduate are colour-coded to identify the student's field of study (see "Hood Colours" on this page).
+The ceremonial hoods worn by each graduand are colour-coded to identify the student's field of study (see "Hood Colours" on this page).
 Hoods are pinned on the front of the gown, so that the colour of the hood shows on the front and over the shoulders.
 The hood hangs over the back.
 Please feel free to ask the ushers for assistance.
 Ceremonial gowns have zippers and are meant to be zipped up.
-Graduates receiving a diploma and/or certificate wear a gown only.
-Graduates receiving a Bachelor's degree wear a gown and hood, and PhD recipients wear a PhD gown, hood, and hat.
+Graduands receiving a diploma and/or certificate wear a gown only.
+Graduands receiving a Bachelor's degree wear a gown and hood, and PhD recipients wear a PhD gown, hood, and hat.

-If a graduate requires special arrangements to attend the In-Person Convocation Celebrations due to a disability, please contact Eileen Kinch at email@example.com.
-If a graduate requires accessibility supports to attend/participate in any of the UPEI Grad Month activities, please contact Talia Melone at email@example.com.
+If a graduate requires special seating or other arrangements for the ceremony due to a disability, please contact Eileen Kinch at email@example.com.
+If a graduate requires accessibility supports to attend any of the grad week activities, please contact Accessibility Services at firstname.lastname@example.org.

 Celebration of Mass